twilio/voice-quickstart-ios/README.md

 # Twilio Voice Swift Quickstart for iOS

-> **Deprecation Notice - Versions 2.0.0-beta9 to 2.0.0-beta12**
->
-> Please note that **versions 2.0.0-beta9 to 2.0.0-beta12 of the Programmable Voice iOS library are deprecated and will stop working on September 13, 2018**.
-Please make sure you’re using the latest version of the library in your apps, and make sure your customers update their apps by that date.
-For more information please review the following knowledge base [article](https://support.twilio.com/hc/en-us/articles/360002897814-Legacy-Twilio-Programmable-Voice-SDKs-impacted-by-SSL-certificate-deprecation).
+> This is a developer preview release of the Programmable Voice 3.X SDK for iOS.
+This major version now uses WebRTC and is still under active development.
+APIs are subject to change and we recommend you look at known issues provided in the [changelog](https://www.twilio.com/docs/voice/voip-sdk/ios/changelog).
+> To use a generally available version of the Programmable Voice SDKs for iOS please see the [master](https://github.com/twilio/video-quickstart-swift/tree/master) branch based on the 2.X APIs.

 ## Get started with Voice on iOS:
 * [Quickstart](#quickstart) - Run the quickstart app